Skip to content

 – Ellen Alberding, The Joyce Foundation

-One of the first grants Langeloth made when it starting funding gun violence prevention was to the Fund for a Safer Future.
+One of the first grants Langeloth made when it started funding gun violence prevention was to the Fund for a Safer Future.
 As funders then new to the space, we felt being part of FSF would give us exposure to field trends, field leaders and organizations, and other funders.
 FSF has delivered on all three counts, and more.
 Rather than feeling we are on our own, we very much feel we are part of something bigger where we are able to support organizations and work that we would otherwise not be exposed to.
 And, conversely, we are able to bring to the Fund our perspective and funding strategies.
 It is a reciprocal relationship that we have found to be beneficial and meaningful.
 Being part of FSF is a critical grant within our gun violence prevention funding strategy.

 – Scott Moyer, Jacob and Valeria Langeloth Foundation